section-engineering-education/engineering-education/content/articles/creating-chatbot-using-natural-language-processing-in-python/index.md

 ### Prerequisites
 - Have a basic knowledge of python programming langugage.
-- install the latest version of [python](https://www.python.org/) onto your computer.
+- Install the latest version of [python](https://www.python.org/) onto your computer.

 ### Table of contents
 - [Fields of NLP](#fields-of-nlp)